Suko/Docs/!KEYDOCS README FIRST!/FAQs.md

 You can’t calculate APY until MOR has a price.

 **What are the risks of providing capital?**
 There are always risks with smart contracts like bugs or vulnerabilities.
-To ensure a high level of security, the contracts have undergone multiple levels of audits, including community audit, cybersecurity company audit, as well as a public bug bounty campaign.
+To ensure a high level of security, the contracts have undergone multiple levels of audits, including a community audit, a cybersecurity company audit, as well as a public bug bounty campaign.
 Security reports are publicly available on GitHub.
 That's also why the Protection Fund 4% of emissions exists.

 ## COMMUNITY